Also known as: scapular pull-up, scapular pull ups, scapula pull-up, shoulder blade pull-up, scapular retraction pull

 What is Wide scapula pull up?

-A wide scapula pull up is an easy pull exercise where you hang with a wide overhand grip and initiate movement by squeezing the shoulder blades together and down.
-It primarily targets the shoulders, trapezius, lats and upper back, improving scapular control and posture.
+The wide scapula pull up is an easy scapular-focused pull-up where you hang with a wide overhand grip and initiate movement by retracting and depressing the shoulder blades.
+It primarily targets the shoulders, trapezius, lats and upper back at an easy difficulty level.

 How to Do Wide scapula pull up